On the evolutionary cognitive pressure for experiential awareness: do machines need it?: Background

-\textit{Decision} can be modeled in myriad ways: one of the classic formulations is that of state-space exploration \cite{zhang1999state}.
+Reasoning can be modeled in myriad ways: one of the classic formulations is that of state-space exploration \cite{zhang1999state}.
 Having (approximately) inferred the state of the world through an inference function post perception and knowing the effect each action at its disposal will have on that state (deterministically or probabilistically), an entity can construct a decision tree \cite{bui2020prediction} to examine the possible futures within its reach, given its reasoning horizon (how many steps in the future it can predict in useful time).
 If equipped with a measure of how "good" each possible future state is (usually referred to as a \textit{utility function}), the entity can then decide on which action to perform to maximize its utility (generally by choosing the action with highest expected utility).
 This formulation of a reasoning entity, dating back to the 1960s \cite{vanderbrug1975state}, is based on cognitive science that explored decision-making in humans, under the premise that "cognition is computation of representations" \cite{nunez2019happened}.
 Informally, it corresponds to "what if" scenarios \cite{edwards1954theory}; scenarios we envision to assess the likely outcome of our actions.
 When examining these scenarios, we are imagining sensory input (what we will see and hear; whether it will hurt or not) and imagining perception on that input, and that fictional data and percepts are constructed by accessing our memory from past sensory input and using prior information to construct hypothetical novel one \cite{huang2024neuronal,dake2025perturbing,vredeveldt2015eye}.
+Both biological and digital substrates are finite in size, and both are made of interconnected sub-systems that are specialized for distinct tasks \cite{mashour2020conscious,chitty2022neural}.
+Thus, the use of the same sub-system (e.g., the visual cortex in humans \cite{niell2021cortical,li2025neural}, graphics cards on computers \cite{chen2023interference}) by different components of the reasoning process must be multiplexed in time.
+When biological substrates process the recall of images from memory, the visual cortex is engaged \cite{huang2024neuronal,dake2025perturbing} (albeit with different neuronal firing patterns than those observed when processing stimuli from the senses in real time, and affecting sensing \cite{shi2024task}).
+Thus, all substrates must necessarily perform some resource allocation \cite{alonso2014resource}, as they are bound in \textit{structure} and \textit{function} \cite{borger2020behavioural}.
+When asked to recall an image as vividly as possible, most participants will close their eyes to prevent real-time sensory stimuli from interfering with the visual processing from memory in the visual cortex \cite{vredeveldt2015eye}.
+This implies sub-systems in our biological substrate used for real-time sensory processing (e.g., the visual cortex) are necessarily employed to process hypothetical sensory input when reasoning \cite{huang2024neuronal,dake2025perturbing,vredeveldt2015eye}.
+A final property of biological substrates is relevant: sub-systems are linked to autonomous neurological responses \cite{mederos2025overwriting}, and these can be triggered at the sensing or perception level, before that percept is forwarded to higher-level reasoning \cite{hudson2000pain}, eliciting responses in, e.g., the hippocampus and amygdala, in the case of fear \cite{mobbs2009threat}.
+These stimulus-response autonomous properties \cite{kim2021artificial} are not surprising, considering that higher-level reasoning is much younger, in evolutionary terms, than primitive responses such as the fight-or-flight mechanism \cite{gerson2009fight}.